 It can take over one year for the DOJ to investigate a False Claims Act case.
 Given the current crisis, the investigation of coronavirus cases should take priority over other cases, and if a case has merit, the case should be promptly prosecuted, and any violator should be held accountable to the fullest extent of the law, both civilly and criminally.

 5. Enlist the Association of Inspectors General and whistleblower protection offices in the federal government to launch an Administration-wide education and outreach effort to encourage and support confidential whistleblower reporting of waste, fraud, and abuse involving coronavirus-related spending.

 Where the Administration fails to provide full transparency, NWC is assisting whistleblowers in coming forward with evidence of breakdowns in the coronavirus response by both the government as well as the private sector recipients of federal funding.

-We provide legal assistance to coronavirus whistleblowers through our Legal Assistance Program.
-NWC works with an independent public interest law firm, the National Whistleblower Legal Defense and Education Fund, which provides a secure intake form that allows whistleblowers to submit basic information about their case on a confidential basis.
-Once submitted, the intake form will be reviewed by a highly qualified whistleblower attorney.
+NWC assist whistleblowers in finding whistleblower attorneys through its partnership with the National Whistleblower Legal Defense and Education Fund.
+The Fund provides a secure intake form that allows whistleblowers to submit basic information about their case on a confidential basis.
+Once submitted, the intake form will be reviewed by qualified whistleblower attorneys.
 You can learn more about the program here.